Empirical-org-Archive/Documentation/Compass/Install-Issues.md

 database: Compass-dev
 pool: 5

-6. The problem was I needed postgres superuser in database.yml. but getting another error:
+> This apparently was caused because postgres superuser in database.yml was needed.

+-6 User from "error when migrating" issue then got:

-pg_dump: [archiver (db)] connection to database "quill" failed: FATAL: password authentication failed for user "shubham"
+> pg_dump: [archiver (db)] connection to database "quill" failed: FATAL: password authentication failed for user "shubham"

-7. finally got the app running which still doesn't work that much because db:seed fails with oMethodError: undefined methodcost' for BCrypt::Engine:Class`
+-7 When user from "error when migrating" finally got the app running, it still didn't work that well because

+> db:seed fails with oMethodError: undefined methodcost' for BCrypt::Engine:Class`

-8. Some points of installation.
+-8 Some points of installation.
 - using postgres as superuser is necessary for hstore to run
 - Had to modify pg_hba.conf to use "trust" in place of md5
 - Had to run db:migrate as a postgres (super) user with sudo su - postgres
 - Had to export two environment variables with bash.

-9. Error when seeding:
+-9 Error when seeding:

 > NameError: uninitialized constant Chapter

 from line 38 in the seeds.rb

-10. With all dependencies installed; when running ./launch.sh, on OSX 10.8.5 with a couple other ports running for a couple of django projects.
-I got this error:
+-10 With all dependencies installed; when running ./launch.sh, on OSX 10.8.5 with a couple other ports running for a couple of django projects.
+User got this error:

 > connect: multipart: use parser (multiparty, busboy, formidable) directly
 > connect: limit: Restrict request size at location of read

-In the terminal I'm getting
+In the terminal user was getting

 > wantsAsync [ id: 'wantsAsync' ] [ id: 'wantsAsync' ]
 Listening on port undefined

+he was able to get it running on http://localhost:3000/?playerID=f91161b2a6

+> with PORT=3000 ./launch.sh
-PORT=3000 ./launch.sh got it running on http://localhost:3000/?playerID=f91161b2a6 , however, still got the connect: multipart: use parser (multiparty, busboy, formidable) directly
+however, still got the connect: multipart: use parser (multiparty, busboy, formidable) directly
-connect: limit: Restrict request size at location of read error, though
+connect: limit: Restrict request size at location of read error

-however, code still ran
+-11 When using rake db:seed, users are reporting

+> NoMethodError: undefined method 'code' for nil:NilClass